UvereAnn/alx-low_level_programming/README.md

-This directory contains C - Singly linked lists
+this directory contains C-Bit Manipulation